- Telephone:+31 20 59 86711

 - Organizational Ethnography;

 - Research Lab (coordinaton - online teaching)

 - Creating Opportunities?
-Economic Empowerment, Political Positioning and Participation of Sex Workers in Kenya and Ethiopia. – cooperation with Dr. Lorraine Nencel (dept. of sociology), with SOA-Aids Nederlands, and with partners in Kenya and Ethiopia.
+Economic Empowerment, Political Positioning and Participation of Sex Workers in Kenya and Ethiopia. – with Dr. Lorraine Nencel (dept. of sociology), Aidsfonds and local partners in Kenya and Ethiopia.

-- Bush Wives’ Lives: a biographical study of lives of game rangers’ wives in Kwazulu Natal, South Africa.
+- Bush Lives: a biographical study of game rangers’ families in Kwazulu Natal, South Africa.

 Based on her experience in the emancipatory movements of the 1970s and her career in social – emancipatory work (Bildung) in The Netherlands and Germany, Ida Sabelis worked as an organisational consultant and trainer on the topic ‘diversity in organizations’.
 In the early 1980s, she co-founded Kantharos, consultancy for management of diversity, with Lida van den Broek (also in Germany and Belgium).
 Both were first year student at the (then brand-new) course Culture, Organization and Management at the VU, Amsterdam in 1990.